-The model Pattern includes a Schema Composer Artifact to use for specifying a subset.
+The Starter Model pattern includes a Schema Composer Artifact to use for specifying a subset.
 Double-click on it to open the Schema Composer and begin the subsetting process.

 Our request message specifies that it will send a facial image to be used for facial recognition.
 To do that, we need to subset the appropriate types from the Biometrics Package.
-Start by locating the type FaceImageType in the Domains\Biom package within the NIEM 3.1 Reference Model.
+Start by locating the type FaceImageType in the Domains\Biom Package within the NIEM 4.0 Reference Model.
 Drag this type into the Schema Composer.
 The super types from which this type inherits are automatically added to the Schema Composer.

-Our response message requires PersonType from the NIEM Core Package.
+Our response message requires PersonType from the 'niem-core' Package.
 Drag this type onto the Schema Composer as well.

-This image shows the selection of a subset of the types and properties across a number of namespaces within the NIEM 3.1 Reference Model:
+This image shows the selection of a subset of the types and properties across a number of namespaces within the NIEM 4.0 Reference Model:

 Once the required types are selected, you can generate the subset.
-When prompted, select the parent Package that contains the subset namespace Packages to be generated.
-After generation, the Classes in the subset Package should resemble this:
+When prompted, select the parent Package into which the subset namespace Packages will be generated.
+After generation, the Classes in the subset Packages should resemble this: